geodynamics/burnman/paper/paper.md

 * an anisotropic equation of state [@Myhill:2022];
-* a consistent method for combining phases into a composite assemblage, with seismic averaging schemes including Voigt, Reuss, Voigt-Reuss-Hill and the Hishin-Shtrikman bounds;
+* a consistent method for combining phases into a composite assemblage, with seismic averaging schemes including Voigt, Reuss, Voigt-Reuss-Hill and the Hashin-Shtrikman bounds;
 * a common set of methods to output thermodynamic and thermoelastic properties for all materials;
-* an solver to chemically equilibrate composite materials;
+* a solver to chemically equilibrate composite materials;
 * optimal least squares fitting routines for multivariate experimental data with (potentially correlated) errors.
 These allow (for example) simultaneous fitting of pure phase and solution model parameters to experimental volumes,